Women in Jordan: Operative legal framework

+The Jordanian constitution

-The Jordanian Constitution was written in 1952 and states that all “Jordanians shall be equal before the law.
-There shall be no discrimination between them as regards their rights and duties on grounds of race, language or religion.”
+The Jordanian Constitution was written in 1952 and states that all "Jordanians shall be equal before the law.
+This included that men and women were equal for law and that women would not be subordinate to men anymore, and that there would be no discrimination in rights or duties.
+The part "equal for law" was stated in article 6.
+There shall be no discrimination between them as regards their rights and duties on grounds of race, language or religion."
 Many constitutional provisions affirm basic rights and political representation for all.
-As a further example, Article 22 states that each Jordanian has equal opportunity to be appointed to and serve in public office, that such appointments “shall be made on the basis of merit and qualifications.”
+As a further example, Article 22 states that each Jordanian has equal opportunity to be appointed to and serve in public office, that such appointments "shall be made on the basis of merit and qualifications."
 An amendment in January 2003 implemented the quota system in Jordanian parliament, and while a religious precedent existed for parliamentary seats in the constitution, allocating seats for women was new and showed that the government recognized and wanted to break down barriers women face in running for office.
-The Provisional Penal Code reduces sentencing for men who commit violent acts against women in the “honor” context (see below: "Gender-Based Violence").
+The Provisional Penal Code reduces sentencing for men who commit violent acts against women in the "honor" context (see below: "Gender-Based Violence").
 In the last decade, however, the code has been amended.
 While the original law allowed men to implement the law themselves, the new amendment left punishment and sentencing to the judicial system of the state.
 There are no provisions under the Labor or Penal Codes to protect women against sexual harassment.
 Jordan is a member of many international organizations that guarantee basic human rights to women.

+National charter of 1990

+The Jordanian national charter was adopted in 1991.
+The charter paid attention to the political system in Jordan, including free and fair elections.
+This was beneficial for the equality for women in Jordan in the governmental system.
+The Charter also focusses on the protection of human rights and human freedom and is therefore an improvement for everyone, but specifically for women as well.
+It can be seen as a base for human rights and therefore for an improvement for women's rights.

+Convention of the elimination of all forms of discrimination

+The Convention of the elimination of all forms of discrimination against women (also called CEDAW) was a convention of the UN general assembly.
+It was adopted in 1979 This convention was signed by many countries, including Jordan in 1980, and Jordan ratified the Convention in 1992 This Convention provided full gender equality for men and women.
+This included equal opportunities in political and public life and for work in general.
+This convention was a very big improvement on women's rights.
+Countries that have signed this convention are legally bound to put this convention into practice in their country.
+The convention also included an improvement in the field of equality of marriage, children responsibilities, and freedom of choice.